 "Starting out as a young television professional, I now realise just how much I learnt from my time at Middlesex."Megan Street, BA Television Production graduate 2015

-Based in London, you will have access to some of the best work placement opportunities in the country and will be able to build your CV working with real clients on real production briefs.
-In your final year you will also make a major project and showreel – the first stepping stone to your career in television and the media industries.
+Based in London, you will have access to some of the best work placement opportunities in the country.
+From your first weeks at Middlesex you'll be making programmes both in the studio and on location and in the final year you will make a graduation video - a documentary, fiction or entertainment show - the stepping stone to your career in television and the media industries.

 BA Television Production has been awarded the Creative Skillset Tick, the industry kitemark of quality, following a rigorous assessment process by experts working in the Creative Industries.
 The Creative Skillset Tick is awarded to practice-based courses which best prepare students for a career in the industry.

-In the first year you will develop a deep understanding of the television industry and gain substantial practical production skills in single and multi-camera projects that will train you in the multiple skills the industry demands today.
+In the first year you gain substantial practical production skills in single and multi-camera projects that will train you in the multiple skills the industry demands today.

-In the second and third years, there is a greater opportunity to focus on production and craft skills, with optional modules in television production and post-production technologies, documentary, drama, studio entertainment and making productions on demand for real clients.
+In the second year there is a greater opportunity to specialise in production roles and genres with optional modules in television production and post-production technologies, documentary, drama, studio entertainment and making productions on demand for real clients.